peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 > It does this with the help of Python's garbage collector - which knows about
 > every object that exists in your program.

+Nb.
+It raises an error if it finds more than one object that qualifies.

 ## Setting the Text on Things
 Anytime you put something in parenthesis after a type word like this:

     label1      label(some text)

-The builder will call setText('some text') on the parent object.
+The builder will (indiscriminately) call setText('some text') on the object that the line has created.
+(Good for QLabel, QPushButton, QLineEdit).

 ## Taking the Input From a File